homiedopie/beberlei.de/_sources/2012/11/19/composer_and_azure_websites_git_deployment.txt

 long as failures with Composer don't break your site.

-It turns out that Azure Websites - to support other platforms that require compiling - actually has an extremly robust deployment system (as far as I understood its internals).
-The Git repository is seperated from the actual code that is served from the webserver and a number of old checkouts is kept to allow rollbacks through the Web interface.
+It turns out that Azure Websites - to support other platforms that require compiling - actually has an extremely robust deployment system (as far as I understood its internals).
+The Git repository is separated from the actual code that is served from the webserver and a number of old checkouts is kept to allow rollbacks through the Web interface.
 Once a Git push was recognized, Azure websites will execute a build step, and then copy all the files over to a